botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 The specified entry's rank is {{$rank}}.
 ```

-Note that this function **returns** the rank, so to avoid random spam, don't forget to assign it to a variable.

 ## Appendix

 ### Patterns

 As mentioned earlier, we use patterns for a set of functions.
 Obviously, you need to know what they are and how to use
 them.
-The patterns are based on PostgreSQL patterns, so if you're familiar with them, you're good to go.
+The patterns are based on SQL `LIKE` patterns, so if you're familiar with them, you're good to go.
 If not, don't
 worry, they're quite easy to understand.

 There's only two special characters you need to know: `%` and `_`.
-More are not used, just those two.
+That's right, just those two!
-In case you need to escape those, prepend them with a backslash `\`.
-Their respective purpose is also quite simple:
+In case you need to use those literally in a pattern, escape them with a backslash (`\%` and `\_`).
+Their respective
+purpose is also quite simple:

 - The percent sign `%` matches any sequence of zero or more characters
 - The underscore `_` matches any single character